London Borough of Barking and Dagenham: Local media

+Time 107.5 FM was the commercial radio station broadcasting from Romford, and served East London and West Essex.
+On 1 August 2025 the station closed, with the 107.5 frequency transferring to Nation Radio London.

+Bedrock Radio is a local community radio service based in the nearby Queen's Hospital in Romford.

+The first Hospital Radio Service In Dagenham was founded in 1969 as Radio Rush Green with studios located in the porters’ lodge on the grounds of the former Rush Green Hospital on Dagenham Road.
+In 1985 Radio Rush Green began serving nearby Oldchurch Hospital, Romford, where the station rebranded to Hospital Radio 174 named after the bus route 174, which connected the two hospital sites.
+When Rush Green Hospital closed, the studios where moved into Oldchurch Hospital, the service renamed to Oldchurch Radio.
+The station became Bedrock Radio in 2002, after a merger with Harold Wood Hospital Radio, ahead of the opening of Queen's Hospital in 2006.

+Today, Bedrock Radio serves the local community by broadcasting online and served local hosptials of Queen's, King George & Goodmayes Hospitals.
+The station features information about the Hospitals, NHS services, promotes charitable and community organisations and has an extensive local events guide featuring community & non-profit events.
+Bedrock Radio also provides local news on-air covering East London and South Essex, the station has announced it will launch on a local DAB+ later in 2025.

 Barking & Dagenham News, a hyperlocal news service distributes news, weather, travel, sport and entertainment updates on Facebook Watch.

 London Fire Brigade

 The London Borough of Barking and Dagenham has two fire stations within its boundary: Barking and Dagenham.
 Barking fire station operates two pumping appliances, a bulk foam unit and a command unit.
 The support units that are operated here will cover a large selection of station grounds and areas.
-Dagenham fire station operates two pumping appliances and a hydraulic platform.
+Dagenham fire station operates two pumping appliances and a 64M turn-table ladder.
+The turntable ladder is one of three that are in use in london and are the tallest ladders in use in the UK fire and rescue service.

 Of the two stations; Dagenham is the busier, attending over 2,000 incidents in 2006/2007.

 Coat of arms

 The coat of arms of the borough displays the Curfew tower of Barking Abbey in its crest.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Barking and Dagenham.